Home Children's Ministry Leaders 25 Best Articles on Leading Volunteers (That Get Them to Stay and...

 Helping Volunteers Win in 3 Seconds or Less by Dale Hudson

-One of the best ways to set your volunteers up for success is to clearly define what success looks like for the role they are serving in.
+One of the best ways to set volunteers up for success is clearly defining what success looks like for their role.
 Here’s how.

 13 Ways to Train Volunteers in Your Children’s Ministry by Greg Baird

-Next to “recruiting” volunteers, training is perhaps one of the most challenging elements of leading in children’s ministry.
+Next to recruiting volunteers, training is perhaps the most challenging element of children’s ministry leadership.
 But our real job is to equip God’s people to do the work of ministry (Ephesians 4:12).

 Sexual Misconduct, Allegations and Leading in KidMin by Jenny Funderburke Smith

-Sexual sin is real and it can come in a form that is destructive to others.
-Here are five ways you and I can seek to better protect those God has put in our care.
+Sexual sin is real and can be destructive to others.
+Here are five ways we can better protect those God has put in our care.

 3 Things That Keep People From Leading in Your Church by Church Fuel

-A lack of leaders is the visible problem in your church, but we want to address the root cause.
-After all, if you simply put a Band-Aid on the symptom, you’ll never be able to truly experience a healthy and growing church.
+A lack of leaders is the visible problem, but we want to address the root cause.
+After all, if you simply put a bandage on the symptom, you’ll never truly experience a healthy, growing church.

 4 Keys to Keeping Your Volunteers Excited to Serve by Dale Hudson

-One of your most important tasks is to make sure you identify and curb any underlying issues that are causing excitement to wane.
-If a volunteer’s excitement level dips too low, he or she will end up quitting.
-With the right tools in your belt, you can keep the excitement level high.
+One of your most important tasks is making sure you identify and curb any underlying issues that cause excitement to wane.
+If a volunteer’s excitement level dips too low, he or she will quit.
+With the right tools in your belt, you can keep excitement levels high.